- Acceptance into a graduate program

 Two letters of recommendation, students can request recommendations to be uploaded to the Graduate Assistantship Application.
 These letters are in addition to any letters that were submitted as part of your Program Application for Admission.
 Students are welcome to ask the same recommenders to write the letter, but the letters for the GA application should address how the student works as an employee.

 Transcripts: If students submitted transcripts through the Program Application for Admission, these will automatically be attached to the Graduate Assistantship Application.
-Students applying to the Boler School of Business should request their transcripts be attached to the Graduate Assistantship Application.

 It is imperative that by the February 15 deadline the applicant has also fully completed the application to a graduate studies program.
 This means that all application material must be received by February 15th including official transcripts, test scores, and necessary interviews, if applicable.

 Shortly after February 15, all complete graduate assistantship applications will be forwarded to each department or office with available positions.
 Graduate/Athletic assistantship applications will only be reviewed if the applicant’s program application is also complete.
 Interviews are normally conducted as part of the selection process.
 Students are welcome to apply to multiple positions with one application.
 As departments make decisions, students will be notified about each position via status updates to their online status page.

 When an offer for a graduate assistantship is made, a recommendation for appointment is submitted to the Associate Academic Vice President.
 Upon approval of the appointment, a contract will be offered via the student's status page.
 The student must sign and return the contract to complete the appointment process.

 Graduate Assistantships are meant to provide graduate students with opportunities to improve their skills in teaching and/or research and to offer practical experience while pursuing a graduate degree.
 Graduate students seeking assistantships should present themselves in the most favorable light and approach the process in the same way as applying for a job.